 • Lastly, you are allowed your own spiritual beliefs, just like everyone else.

-Your thoughts, feelings, and everything else matter just as much as the next persons.
+Your thoughts, feelings, and everything else matter just as much as the next person.
 Creating your boundaries will allow you to be happier and less stressed.

 Benefits